Short and Sweet: Using Bite-Sized Learning in Your Classroom

 We live in the age of instant gratification.
 Your students want what they want, now.
 Take advantage of their impatience and put bite-sized learning to use for you.
 Almost any subject matter can be delivered in a bite-sized way.
 Look for reading materials that offer quick lessons, math worksheets that focus on a specific concept or five-minute science experiments.
-Use bite-sized learning to introduce students to a new concept, to reinforce a classroom lesson, or to review before a test.
+Use bite-sized learning to introduce students to a new concept, reinforce a classroom lesson, or review before a test.

 What Are the Benefits in the Classroom?

 Studies show that students who are exposed to bite-sized learning have better retention of the material.
 This could be because the material is more easily consumed, meaning it’s easier for the student to digest.
 They’re taking just a bite of something but getting a taste of the whole dish.